Tanzania government repressive and intolerant- Amnesty International

 A study by Amnesty International, titled: “Lawfare: Repression by law ahead of Tanzania’s General Elections” has passed a verdict on Tanzania’s political environment just two weeks from the voting day.

-The study was conducted between January to September 2020, a time when the East African nation was sunk in campaign mood, and the world battled he Covid-19 pandemic.
+The study was conducted between January to September 2020, a time when the East African nation was sunk in campaign mood, and the world battled the Covid-19 pandemic.

 The research involved administering an interview to 29 respondents, among them six media workers, six representatives of NGOs, four lawyers, three human rights defenders and activists and two former detainees.